theintern/intern/README.md

 <a name="ref4" href="#rev4">4</a>: If it throws an error on failure, it works with Test Stack.

-## This repository

-This repository is an experimental repository for the next major version of the Dojo Toolkit.
-Please feel free to start using it as long as you can put up with some API churn until it reaches alpha.

 ## Do you hate kittens and love old IE?

 If you need to support IE 6–8, there is also a